 I am a licensed clinical psychologist trained to treat mood disorders, life transitional issues, relationship problems and help understand and recognize unhealthy life patterns.
 Together we work on treating the problem, recognize the effects it has on your life and working toward a different more effective experience.

-Clinical Social Work/Therapist, LCSW-R
+Clinical Social Work/Therapist, JD, LCSW